kosawat/Kanban-Board-App/README.md

 # Kanban Board App

 A simple Kanban board application built with Next.js, TypeScript, and Tailwind CSS.
 This application allows users to manage tasks across columns, supporting drag-and-drop, keyboard navigation, and nested comments with localStorage persistence.

+> **Deployed on Vercel:**
+> You can try the live app [here](https://kanban-board-app-ks.vercel.app/).

 ## Features
 - Create, update, and delete tasks and columns